Student Rights and ResponsibilitiesBack To Top

 - CENSURE--A notice, written or spoken, stating that further misconduct will bring more serious action.

-- DISCIPLINARY PROBATION--A written statement disqualifying the student for a specific time period from extracurricular or co-curricular activities.
+- DISCIPLINARY SUSPENSION--A written statement disqualifying the student for a specific time period from extracurricular or co-curricular activities.

 - RESTITUTION--A written requirement that the student provide reimbursement for misappropriation or damage to College property, or that of an individual.

-- COLLEGE SUSPENSION--A written notice of exclusion from the Campus, classes, privileges and College activities for a specified period of time.
+- COLLEGE SUSPENSION--A written notice of exclusion from the College and any classes, privileges and College activities for a specified period of time (not to exceed 1 year).

 - EXPULSION--A written termination of a student's status, as indicated for College suspension, for an indefinite period of time.